JujuAdams/Vinyl/docs/6.2/Functions-Queue.md

 |`voice`|voice   |Queue voice to target                   |
 |`sound`|sound   |Sound to push to the bottom of the queue|

 Pushes a sound to the bottom of a queue's array of sounds.
-If the queue is empty then the next sound will be played at the start of the next frame.
+If the queue is empty then this sound will be played at the start of the next frame.

 #### **Example**